bolaussen/fastly-autopkg/README.md

+---
+> This repo has been moved to [betsykeiser/autopkg-gh-runner](https://github.com/betsykeiser/autopkg-gh-runner/tree/main) in order for me to more easily maintain it.
+---

 # Using AutoPKG with GitHub Actions

 This repo contains a forked and modified example of the files and configurations needed to run AutoPKG using GitHub Actions and uploading to Jamf Pro.